RFK Racing in the NASCAR Xfinity Series: Chris Buescher (2014-2015)

 2012 ARCA champion Chris Buescher began driving the No. 60 in 2014 and competed for the Rookie of the Year award against a strong rookie class.
 After failing to qualify at Daytona, Buscher had a solid rookie season in spite of Roush Fenway's struggles as an organization.
 Buescher finished 9th at Las Vegas, 7th at Richmond, 2nd at Talladega, 9th at Charlotte, 11th at Dover, 10th at Michigan, and 12th at the July Daytona race.
 Buescher finished fifth at New Hampshire to earn a spot in the second Nationwide Dash 4 Cash race at Chicagoland; he would finish 8th at Chicago and 11th at Indianapolis.
 Fastenal returned to sponsor the 60 at Iowa, where Buescher finished 14th.
 Cup sponsors Kellogg's and Cheez-It sponsored the car at Watkins Glen.
 Buescher scored his first career victory at Mid-Ohio Sports Car Course in the Nationwide Children's Hospital 200, the third rookie to win season and the only win for Roush in the Nationwide Series in 2014.
 Buescher would finish 7th in points with 14 top tens, and the No. 60 would finish 11th in owners points.

 Buescher returned to the No. 60 in 2015.
 Cup sponsors Fastenal, Cheez-It, Safety-Kleen, and AdvoCare came on to sponsor several races, along with Bit-O-Honey and Salted Nut Roll manufactured by the Pearson's Candy Company.
 Buescher finished second in the Daytona season-opener behind teammate Ryan Reed.
 He scored his first victory of the season at Iowa in May, on a green-white-checkered finish.
-He scored his second win later in the month at Dover, after pit-stop strategy and contact with pole sitter and teammate Darrell Wallace Jr. racing for the lead.
+He scored his second win later in the month at Dover, after pit-stop strategy and contact with pole sitter and teammate Bubba Wallace racing for the lead.
 After 24 consecutive weeks as the points leader, Buescher won his first Xfinity Series title and the eighth for Roush, with 11 top fives, 20 top tens, and an average finish of 8.4.